 Let us give you a real- life example:

 A diesel- engine, running for instance with 3000 revs and causing a noise level of 85dB.
-If you would place an identical engine next to it, the noise level would be at 88dB.
+If you placed an identical engine next to it, the noise level would be at 88dB.

 In other words: you have a boat with two identical engines.
 Building in a new engine compartment insulation and by that reaching a sound level reduction of 3dB, creates a hearing image of having switched off one of the engines but still using the power of two.